solidfire/vrealize-orchestrator-plugin/README.md

 ## Tech Specs

 The installation of this plug-in requires that the following components have been deployed and configured:
-- vRealize Orchestrator Version 7.3
+- vRealize Orchestrator Version 7.2
-- vCenter Server compatible with vRealize Orchestrator Version 7.3
+- vCenter Server compatible with vRealize Orchestrator Version 7.2
-- Solidfire Cluster running Element OS 9.0 through 10.0
+- Solidfire Cluster running Element OS 8.0 through 10.0
+- ESXi 6.0 or 6.5

 ### SolidFire & API Support
-- Element OS version 9.0 through 10.0
+- Element OS version 8.0 through 10.0

 ## Support